Youssef0Eldeeb/Recommendation-Systems/README.md

 ## Hybrid recommenders
 Hybrid recommenders are robust systems that combine various types of recommender models.
 Hybrid systems try to nullify the disadvantage of one model against an advantage of another.

+# 3. Building The first recommender
+- ## The simple recommender
+**The steps that used in this recommender are as follows:**
+			1. Choose a metric (or score) to rate the movies on
+			2. Decide on the prerequisites for the movie to be featured on the chart
+			3. Calculate the score for every movie that satisfies the conditions
+			4. Output the list of movies in decreasing order of their scores

+ ***The dataset you can download it [from here](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset)***

+- ## The knowledge-based recommender
+We are going to go ahead and build a knowledge-based recommender on top of our IMDB Top 250 clone.
+This will be a simple function that will perform the following tasks:
+1. Ask the user for the genres of movies he/she is looking for
+2. Ask the user for the duration
+3. Ask the user for the timeline of the movies recommended
+4. Using the information collected, recommend movies to the user that have a high weighted rating (according to the IMDB formula) and that satisfy the preceding conditions

+# 4. Building Content-Based Recommenders
+**We are going to build two types of content-based recommender with our movies dataset** We use some feature extraction techniques like:
+ - CountVectorizer. you can know more. [from here](https://www.geeksforgeeks.org/using-countvectorizer-to-extracting-features-from-text/)
+ - TF-IDFVectorizer.  you can know more. [from here](https://www.geeksforgeeks.org/understanding-tf-idf-term-frequency-inverse-document-frequency/)

+Also, you can know more about **The cosine similarity score**. [from here](https://www.sciencedirect.com/topics/computer-science/cosine-similarity)
+ - ## Plot description-based recommender
+    This model compares the descriptions and taglines of different movies, and provides recommendations that have the most similar plot descriptions
+ - ## Metadata-based recommender
+	This model takes a host of features, such as genres, keywords, cast, and crew, into consideration and provides recommendations that are the most similar with respect to the aforementioned features.